Drutika06/Abstractive-Text-Summarization-with-Semantic-and-Contextual-Alignment-Using-BART-/README.md

 * **Semantic Alignment:** Evaluate whether generated summaries preserve the meaning of the reference summaries using BERTScore.
 * **Lexical Evaluation:** Measure word and phrase overlap using ROUGE-1, ROUGE-2, and ROUGE-L.
 * **Controlled Generation:** Use beam search, minimum/maximum generation lengths, and n-gram repetition constraints to improve summary quality.
-* **Training Analysis:** Compare model performance at 3, 6, and 9 total training epochs to study the effect of additional fine-tuning.
+* **Training Analysis:** Compare model performance at 3, 6, and 9 likewise training epochs to study the effect of additional fine-tuning.
 * **Model Selection:** Save and evaluate the best-performing model based on validation ROUGE-1.

 ---